 The Appalachian trail: is a 2200 mile footpath that wends its way from Georgia to Maine, ending or beginning (depending on if you’re a north-bound or a south-bound A.T. hiker) on the summit of Mount Katahdin.
 The AT does not end there – heading through the Katahdin Lake Trail in Baxter State Park and pick up the International Appalachian Trail “IAT” and head to Scotland starting off through The Katahdin Woods and Waters parkland the Regions newest contribution.

 All of these trails lumped together will wear out several pairs of boots over the course of several summers for the hiking enthusiast looking for variety and challenge.
-Locally also in the Nature Conservancy Land offers a less taxing adventure to the Ice Caves overlooking First Debsconeag Lake.
+Another local hike is in the Nature Conservancy Land, offering a less taxing adventure to the Ice Caves overlooking First Debsconeag Lake.

 We have Maine Guides on Staff and in addition to that we offer on a daily basis a number of local and enjoyable guided hikes.
 The Ice Caves is on of them: We will travel by NEOC vehicle to Omaha Beach on the Debsconeag Deadwater.
 This is one of the largest natural beaches in central Maine.
 From there we canoe approximately 1.5 miles to the entrance to First Debsconeag Lake.
 One of the three pristine, white sand beaches on the pond will be the stopping spot to swim and have a snack or lunch.
 Depending on weather and size of the group, access to the trailhead to the Ice Caves will be either on foot from the beach or by canoe across the pond.
 There is an option of hiking to the top of a bluff with a spectacular view overlooking the First Debsconeag Lake before returning to Omaha Beach by canoe where we will pick up our ride back to NEOC base.